Images - General

 Sources of still images

 Photos are the most promising source of still images for a church website.
-Any half decent digital camera is capable of taking photos of a suitable quality for use on the web.
+A good digital camera helps, but it's possible to take perfectly usable photos with a decent smartphone.
 Of course, some people are better at taking good photos than others.
 If you don't have the services of a professional photographer or a similarly skilled amateur, don't worry.
 As long as your photographer is basically competent, you'll probably manage.
 Here are a few tips...

-- Take loads and loads of pictures, especially when photographing people.
-With a digital camera, there are no film or developing costs, and if you take enough, some of them probably will be good enough.
+• Take loads and loads of pictures, especially when photographing people.
+With a digital camera, there are no film or developing costs of course, and if you take enough, some of them probably will be good enough.

-- Photos of people engaged in different church activities, or just chatting to each other, can work well.
+• Photos of people engaged in different church activities - or just chatting to each other - can work well, as long as they are standing reasonably close together.
 Photos of people engaged in praise and worship often fail to capture what's going on, and even when they do, the results may not be website material.

 Other sources of still images include clip art and stock photographs.